TnTech-ECE/Spring2024-Base-Modular-Robot/README.md

 ### Faculty Supervisor

 The faculty supervisor for this project is [Dr. Nan Chen][def1].
-She
+She completed her electrical and control engineering Bachelor's degree from Nanjing University of Aeronautics and Astronautics.
+She also completed her Master's and Ph.D. in electrical engineering from the University of Waterloo.

 [def1]: https://www.linkedin.com/in/nan-chen-319aa185/

 ### Stakeholders

-Tell a bit about the customer for the project.
-Also, discuss any other groups (specific or general) expected to be impacted by the project.
+The primary customer for the project is Professor Jesse Roberts - the advisor for the IEEE SECON hardware teams.
+Future teams are impacted by this design but unable to be stakeholders, so he gives input on their behalf based on his years of experience with the competition.

 ### Recognitions